homorunner/mcpmark-notion/tasks/playwright_webarena/reddit/routine_tracker_forum/description.md

 **Task Requirements:**

-1. Navigate to http://34.143.228.182:9999 and Create a new account with the exact username "RoutineTracker2025" and password "DailyRoutine123!"
+1. Create a new account with the exact username "RoutineTracker2025" and password "DailyRoutine123!"

 2. Locate the following specific post:
    - Title: "LPT: Use your calendar as your to-do list.
 Assigning dedicated time to tasks increases the likelyhood of you acting upon it."